Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Boondall's median income among taxpayers was $55,815 in financial year 2022, according to latest ATO data aggregated by AreaSearch.
-The average income stood at $66,722 during the same period.
-Comparing these figures with Greater Brisbane's median and average incomes of $55,645 and $70,520 respectively, Boondall's income levels were slightly higher nationally.
-By March 2025, current estimates suggest Boondall's median income will be approximately $62,351 and the average income around $74,535, taking into account Wage Price Index growth of 11.71% since financial year 2022.
-Census data indicates that household, family and personal incomes in Boondall cluster around the 57th percentile nationally.
-Income brackets show that the largest segment consists of 37.5% earning between $1,500 and $2,999 weekly, with a total of 3,882 residents falling into this category.
-This is consistent with broader trends across the broader area, where 33.3% fall within the same income bracket.
-After housing costs, 84.9% of income remains for other expenses in Boondall.
+Boondall had a median taxpayer income of $55,815 and an average income of $66,722 according to AreaSearch's aggregation of the latest postcode level ATO data for the financial year 2022.
+This was slightly above the national average, contrasting with Greater Brisbane's median income of $55,645 and average income of $70,520.
+Based on a Wage Price Index growth rate of 13.99% from financial year 2022 to September 2025, estimated incomes would be approximately $63,624 (median) and $76,056 (average).
+Census data indicates that household, family, and personal incomes in Boondall are around the 57th percentile nationally.
+The income band of $1,500 - 2,999 captures 37.5% of Boondall's population, with 3,882 individuals falling into this category.
+This is consistent with broader trends across regional levels, where 33.3% fall within the same income bracket.
+After accounting for housing costs, 84.9% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income